rwedzony/employee-management-system-b/README.md

 # Employee Management System

 ## Overview
-Employee management system is a system which intends to help and organize work for companies.This repo contains back-end part of the application.
+Employee management system is a system which intends to help and organize work in companies.This repo contains back-end part of the application.
 Detailed app description is avaible under the front-end part:
 [link to frontend](https://github.com/rwedzony/EmployeeManagementSystem_Front)